csuermann/node-red-contrib-suncron/README.md

 ## Known issues

 Depending on your configured location (lat / lon) and time of the year, you might notice some sun events not being triggered.
 This is not an error but how lighting works on earth.
 For example in polar regions, they sometimes have day (or night) for weeks at a time.
-But even in Berlin / Germany there might not always be a distinct 'night' event as the sun during summer does not go below the astronomical twilight treshold.
+But even in Berlin / Germany there might not always be a distinct 'night' event as the sun during summer does not go below the astronomical twilight threshold.

 ## Contributions and Suggestions